Welland Recreational Waterway: Future plans

 In 2012, Bike Welland and ShortHills Cycling Club (SHCC) jointly presented a proposal to the Welland Recreational Canal Corporation (WRCC) for a 160-acre naturalized, urban park along the "northern reach" section of the Welland Canal.
 The land, which is embedded in the urban fabric, is already used by residents for hiking, trail running and mountain biking, and is the only section of the canal in Welland that is undeveloped.
 The Northern Reach Park would conserve the area for recreation and wildlife habitat, and continue to provide opportunities for hikers, runners, mountain bikers and cross-country skiers, as well as naturalists, to engage with a "natural" landscape.
 The proposal also outlines the potential of the park for sport tourism.
 However, it was learned that the WRCC has plans to raze the area to build a solar farm, although no public consultation has occurred and no information is available from their website or financial statements.

+In 2023, it was announced that LIV Communities will build over 3,800 homes on nearly 62 hectares of land along the Waterway.
+It will be known as "Lock and Quay", and accessed via Towpath Ave.
+Construction will begin in 2026.